 - If you can remove the orchid from the decorative pot while it still has a plastic container or if the decorative pot has a drainage: fill the decorative pot with water and let the orchid soak for about 20 minutes, then remove the orchid from the water and let it drain completely before placing it back in the decorative pot.
 If you use this method, you will only need to repeat this process once or twice a month, depending on environment conditions as explained before.

 - If you can't remove the orchid from the decorative container because it is part of a tropical dish garden or if the decorative container doesn't have a drainage: add about 1/2 cup (4 oz) of water per plant only when it needs it or place an ice cube on each plant's roots and let it melt.
-If you use this method you will need to repeat it every week or as often as needed, whenever their soil gets dry.
+If you use this method you will need to repeat it every week or as often as needed, whenever their soil feels dry.

 3) Temperature